Education > Course - ATTMA Air Tightness Testing Training

 The following items must be brought to the course:

-• Laptop
+1. Laptop

-• Scientific calculator or a smart phone
+2. Scientific calculator or a smart phone

 Note: All level 2 testing companies are required to have at least one person that has the EA level.
 This is a qualification that demonstrates a knowledge and understanding of advanced envelope area calculations and companies without a person with this qualification will be unable to operate at level 2.
 The EA qualification can be obtained through either completing and passing the Advanced 3D Modelling course or by submitting evidence of prior envelope area calculations on level 2 and 3 buildings for review via the approved prior experience and learning (APEL) route.

-About the Trainer
+About The Trainer

-About the RELLIS campus
+About The RELLIS Campus

 The RELLIS campus is a collaborative ecosystem built to foster advanced research, technology development, testing and evaluation, higher education, and hands-on career training.
 RELLIS is currently seeking corporate, government, and educational partners for applied research opportunities